DevsOnFlutter/draggable_home/README.md

 # Draggable Home

-A draggable Flutter widget that makes implementing a Sliding up and fully-strechable much easier!
+A draggable Flutter widget that makes implementing a Sliding up and fully-stretchable  much easier!
 Based on the Scaffold and Sliver.

 <br>